quickwit-oss/quickwit/README.md

 # 🙋 FAQ
 ###  How is Quickwit different from traditional search engines like Elasticsearch or Solr?
 The core difference and advantage of Quickwit is its architecture that is built from the ground up for cloud and logs.
-We have decoupled compute and storage, designed highly-performant index data structures, optimized IO paths to make search on object storage sub-second, and implemented a highly-reliable distributed search and exactly-once semantics during indexing so that all engineers can sleep at night.
-Last but not least, we put our love in every line of code.
+Optimized IO paths make search on object storage sub-second and thanks to the true decoupled compute and storage, search instances are stateless, it is possible to add or remove search nodes within seconds.
+Last but not least, we implemented a highly-reliable distributed search and exactly-once semantics during indexing so that all engineers can sleep at night.

 ### How does Quickwit compare to Elastic in terms of cost?
 We estimate that Quickwit can be up to 10x cheaper on average than Elastic.
 To understand how, check out our [common crawl demo](common-crawl.quickwit.io).